Skip to main content

 Click 'insights'

-When you open it, a pop-up shows prices from sources like MSRP, MAP, UMRP, and LAP, prices based on your current rules, and competitor prices based on your “My Competitor” settings.
+When you open it, a pop-up shows prices from sources like MSRP, MAP, UMRP, and LAP, prices based on your current rules.
 You can hit “Use This Price” to auto-fill your new price.

-Scroll down a little, you can see the average cost and the Pricing History for this model.
+Scroll down a little, and you'll see the average cost and the Pricing History for this model.
 This allows you to see the estimated profit margin.

 And that’s it!
 You now know how to set, manage, and optimize your appliance pricing like a pro.
 Thanks for watching — and happy pricing!